 The program consists of two drug candidates: a peptide treatment (short-term treatment) and a gene therapy treatment with potentially lifelong effect.
 The patient’s disease picture and possibly other factors will guide the choice of drug candidate.

 In severe temporary pain conditions, the intention is to administer the peptide directly to the patient on one or more occasions to achieve effective pain relief.

 In chronic pain conditions such as neuropathic pain, phantom pain and pain associated with various types of back injuries, which in conventional treatment require daily medication, pain relief can be achieved by treating the patient with an AAV vector that “instructs” the body to establish the pain-relieving mechanism itself.
 In this way, one can achieve long-term pain relief without daily medication.
-Since the AAV vector encodes the peptide, the intention is that both the mechanism of action and the effect are the same as in direct administration of the peptide.
+Since the AAV vector encodes the peptide, the mechanism of action and thus the expected effect are the same as in direct administration of the peptide.

 The concept could potentially also offer an opportunity to check that a patient responds well to treatment with the peptide before proceeding with the more costly AAV treatment.
 By screening potential patients before a costly gene therapy treatment is initiated, it would be possible to increase the accuracy of the gene therapy treatment.

 The peptide treatment is based on the molecule COZY01, which has shown good effects in various preclinical pain models.
 Further development will focus on carrying out as quickly and efficiently as possible the necessary preclinical studies to evaluate safety and toxicology, as well as producing clinical trial material with the aim of obtaining the approval of a regulatory authority to conduct the first human clinical trials with COZY01.